 Section 263A uniform capitalization rules.
 The uniform capitalization rules of section 263A require corporations to capitalize, or include in inventory, certain costs incurred in connection with:

-- The production of real and tangible personal property held in inventory or held for sale in the ordinary course of business. - Real property or personal property (tangible and intangible) acquired for resale. - The production of real property and tangible personal property by a corporation for use in its trade or business or in an activity engaged in for profit.
+• The production of real property and tangible personal property held in inventory or held for sale in the ordinary course of business.

+Real property or personal property (tangible and intangible) acquired for resale.
+The production of real property and tangible personal property by a corporation for use in its trade or business or in an activity engaged in for profit.

-Tangible personal property produced by a corporation includes a film, sound recording, video tape, book, or similar property.
+Tangible personal property produced by a corporation includes a film, sound recording, videotape, book, or similar property.

-Corporations subject to these rules are required to capitalize:
+Corporations subject to the section 263A uniform capitalization rules are required to capitalize:

-- 1. Direct costs and - 2.
-An allocable portion of most indirect costs (including taxes) that (a) benefit the assets produced or acquired for resale or (b) are incurred by reason of the performance of production or resale activities.
+1. Direct costs and

+2. An allocable part of most indirect costs (including taxes) that (a) benefit the assets produced or acquired for resale or (b) are incurred by reason of the performance of production or resale activities.